 The “canyon” most people picture — glowing orange walls, a single beam of light falling from above — is technically just one small section, Upper Antelope.
 The full Antelope Canyon system stretches for miles across Navajo Nation land and includes at least five distinct slots open to visitors, plus several more closed to the public.

 The Navajo name for Upper is Tsé Bighánílíní, meaning “the place where water runs through rocks” — a reminder that these slots are active flash-flood channels.
-A 1997 flood killed eleven tourists here.
+A 1997 flood killed eleven tourists in Lower Antelope Canyon.
 Since then, no one is allowed in without an authorised Navajo guide.
 Horseshoe Bend, by contrast, sits on public land and can be visited independently.

 Which Antelope Canyon section should you visit?